-Computer Science at Birmingham dates back to the late 1950s; our School of Computer Science became one of the first academic departments in the UK to undertake research and teaching in this field.
+Computer Science at Birmingham dates back to the late 1950s; one of the first academic departments in the UK to undertake research and teaching in this field.

 Some 50 years later, we now provide specialist teaching and conduct world-leading research in fundamental and applied computer science, artificial intelligence, optimisation, computer security, medical imaging and robotics.
-We are proud to deliver outstanding education that offers a range of exciting career opportunities for students from around the world.
+We deliver outstanding education that offers a range of exciting career opportunities for students from around the world.

 What is Computer Science?

 Computers are a core part of our lives: social networking, media streaming, computer games, office applications and online shopping are all obvious examples of things that computer science has brought us that many people are very familiar with.
 It is a popular view that Computer Science is about developing and building new and improved consumer products and technologies, and of course it has a vital role to play in this area: computer science is at the heart of 21st century commerce and industry, with almost every business using computers in some way.
 Large businesses will often devote a substantial proportion of their operating budget to the development of computer systems that aid in the management of the company; for example, by keeping track of stock levels or managing delivery schedules.

 But Computer Science is about so much more than this: at its most fundamental level, it is about information and how to represent, store, communicate, manipulate, understand, and make use of it.
 This can have a far more significant impact than the use of computers to perform comparatively simple housekeeping tasks.